-For Indep-Het, all problems (period, latency, and hence bi-criteria) are NP-hard.
-We provide an integer linear program and many heuristics for MinPeriod-Indep-Het, and experiments show that in many cases our heuristics are close to the optimal solution returned by the linear program.
-We also have derived an integer linear program for MinLatency-Indep-Het, but its exponential number of variables renders it untractable, even for small problem instances.

-As future work, we intend to design heuristics for the general problems MINPERIOD-PREC-HET and MINLATENCY-PREC-HET, and to derive lower bounds so as to assess their performance.
-Also, extending ideas of task graph replication algorithms (such as those in [21]) to the framework of pipelined workflows with filtering services looks a promising direction to further explore.
+For NOPREC-HET, all problems (period, latency, and hence bi-criteria) are NP-complete.
+In the extended version [4], we provide an integer linear program and many heuristics for MINPERIOD-NOPREC-HET, and experiments show that in many cases our heuristics are close to the optimal solution returned by the linear program.
+We also have derived an integer linear program for MIN-LATENCY-NOPREC-HET, but its exponential number of variables renders it untractable, even for small problem instances.
+As future work, we intend to design heuristics for the general problems MINPERIOD-PREC-HET and MIN-LATENCY-PREC-HET, and to derive lower bounds so as to assess their performance.
+Also, extending ideas of task graph replication algorithms (such as those in [2]) to the framework of pipelined workflows with filtering services looks a promising direction to further explore.